 4. Discussion

-Animal migrations can play important roles in both the geographical dispersal of disease agents, and in the local epidemiology of diseases for both resident and migratory species (Bradley and Altizer 2005, Bauer and Hoye 2014, Teitelbaum et al. 2018).
-Here, we demonstrated that some migratory birds may disperse parasite lineages through their migratory routes, such that lineages infecting migrants and residents are spread to more localities.
-Despite migration may lead to lineages dispersal in South America, we did not observe higher prevalence of infection in localities with higher proportions of migratory birds.
+Animal migrations can play important roles in geographical dispersal of disease agents and in their local epidemiology for both resident and migratory species (Bradley and Altizer 2005, Bauer and Hoye 2014, Teitelbaum et al. 2018).
+Here, we demonstrated that some migratory birds may disperse parasite lineages through their migratory routes, pointing that lineages infecting migrants and residents are spread to more localities.
+Despite migration may lead to lineages dispersal in South America, we did not observe higher parasite prevalence in localities with higher proportions of migratory birds.
 Nevertheless, we observed different patterns for Plasmodium and Haemoproteus parasites, being Plasmodium prevalence negatively correlated to higher proportion of migrants whereas Haemoproteus prevalence benefits of migrant’s presence.
 Moreover, haemosporidian richness decreased as the proportion of migratory individuals rose across localities.
 However, parasite richness seems to be positively related to local host richness and prevalence.
 Thus, migrant birds could potentially influence the ecology and evolution of haemosporidian dispersal in South America leading to a certain increase in parasite spread and influencing haemosporidian prevalence, composition and richness.

 Further, despite the fact lineages shared by resident and full or partial migratory species presented the highest frequency of occurrence among localities, parasites infecting only full or partial migrant birds were present in a similar proportion of localities as those infecting only resident avian hosts.
 We believe insufficient sampling of certain migrant avian species in many areas could lead to the low percentage of localities in which lineages infecting only partial and full migrant birds were found, since lineages infecting only migrant hosts may be specialist parasites.
 Besides, no single migrant species passes through all localities, reducing their likelihood of sampling parasite lineages from all areas.
 Still, we observed that lineages present in all bird categories presented the lowest distribution across our localities.